Sonic X-treme: Development

 In mid-1995, Kosaka resigned.
 According to Senn, "[Kosaka] and the executive producer Dean Lester were not getting along, and I believe Michael felt it was his best option to simply remove himself from what he thought was a politically unhealthy environment."
 Lester resigned later in 1995 and was replaced by Manny Granillo.
 Wallis, who had worked on The Ooze (1995) and Comix Zone, was placed in charge of Sonic X-treme.
 Lead programmer Don Goddard was replaced with Ofer Alon, who some staff found difficult to work with, saying he did not share his work.
 As the design had changed significantly and the 32X struggled commercially, development moved to a planned Sega cartridge console powered by nVidia 3D hardware, designed to compete with the Nintendo 64.
 STI technical director Robert Morgan was instructed to explore this possibility, without hardware specifications or development kits.
 This decision was made because of the planned console's ability to handle 3D graphics and Sega of America senior management's disinterest in the Sega Saturn.
 After Sega announced that it would focus solely on the Saturn, development shifted again, costing the team several weeks.

 When Naka visited STI and observed the X-treme development, he simply said "good luck".
+According to Senn, Naka was unsettled by STI's intention to make a fully 3D Sonic game for the Saturn, which he found too ambitious for the hardware.
+He believed the design would cause STI to abandon Sonic's simplicity.
+Senn recalled: "[Naka] dreaded the idea that his own creation could be completely altered.
+The 2D Sonic relied on simple, efficient, and fun gameplay.
+And he was convinced that using 3D might generate a whole lot of problems."